lupyuen/lupyuen.github.io/src/pinephone2.md

 -   [__"Apache NuttX RTOS for PinePhone"__](https://github.com/lupyuen/pinephone-nuttx#apache-nuttx-rtos-for-pinephone)

-(Yep that's our target: 1 article every 2 weeks!)
+(Yep we targeted 1 article every 2 weeks!)

 _Why did we do all this?_